 Throughout her busy courtroom career, Rosenberg continued to paint both in the studio and en plein air.
 She continued her art studies participating in painting workshops at Mes Illusions in France, at the Cape Cod School of Art in Provincetown and Laguna Art Workshops in California.
 Most recently she has undertaken painting en plein air in Manhattan, not a choice for the faint of heart.
 For an artist working outdoors in New York City, apart from dealing with the "constant buzz" of one of the world's most exciting cities, Rosenberg explains that "painting plein air in NYC means I have an audience and my work is not private, but being a courtroom artist has trained me to deal with this.
 I...try to find a spot off to the side of the throngs of pedestrian traffic.
 Many people are interested in watching an artist at work, and although many people try to engage me in conversation, I am able to remain focused.
 People often comment that I am an 'asset' to the neighborhood."

 In addition to her vibrant and spontaneous plein air paintings, Rosenberg also paints rich and painterly still lifes.
 Her works are particularly remarkable for their lush color, their artistic honesty, and the personality she manages to imbue them with, so that each piece is uniquely original and extremely engaging.

 Jane Rosenberg is a signature member of the New York Plein Air Painters.
 Her work is represented in collections throughout the US and abroad and in the permanent display of The Museum of the Constitution in Philadelphia.
-She lives in Manhattan with her husband and their son.
+She lives in Manhattan with her husband.